FedHM: Efficient Federated Learning for Heterogeneous Models via Low-rank Factorization: Experiments and Analysis

-\textbf{Performance under Fixed Heterogeneous Setting.} We conduct the same experiments in the fixed heterogeneous setting.
-As shown in Table~\ref{tbl:HeteroFL_fix_heter}, the performance of HeteroFL drops under fixed heterogeneous setting, while \system shows the robustness.
-Compare the performance of the server model, \system outperforms HeteroFL 1.63\%/3.76\% and 7.52\%/2.90\% in terms of test Top-1 accuracy on CIFAR10 IID/Non-IID, CIFAR100 IID/Non-IID settings.
-We attribute the performance drop to that HeteroFL ignores the sparse information of the small models during aggregation, and the large models face the risk of over-fitting on local data. \system is not effected by the computation scenarios since \system reduces over-fitting by aggregating the sparse information of the small models.
+\textbf{Performance under Fixed Heterogeneous Setting.} Here we conduct experiments that are same to those have been done in the fixed heterogeneous setting.
+As shown in Table~\ref{tbl:HeteroFL_fix_heter}, the performance of HeteroFL drops under the fixed heterogeneous setting, while \system and Split-Mix are robust.
+Comparing the performance of the server model, \system outperforms Split-Mix 3.12\%/5.31\% and 0.81\%/2.02\% in terms of Top-1 test accuracy in the CIFAR10 IID/Non-IID, CIFAR100 IID/Non-IID settings.
+Comparing the performance of the smallest model, \system outperforms all of the baselines in terms of test accuracy while using fewer parameters.
+We find that Split-Mix consistently outperforms HeteroFL under the fixed heterogeneous setting, which can be attributed to the fact that large models in HeteroFL are only trained on strong devices, facing the risk of over-fitting. \system reduces over-fitting by aggregating the sparse information of the small models, while the sparse information is ignored in HeteroFL.
+Though Split-Mix aims to address the over-fitting issue by ensembling the smallest models, it does not improve the performance of the smallest model. \system reduces the risk of large model over-fitting by aggregating with transformed low-rank models.
+Additionally, the low-rank models also benefit from aggregating with the larger models.